Are you looking to get an exotic pet?

 Dental care is important for rabbits as their teeth continue to grow and are sometimes abnormally worn down with time.
 Rabbits that have overgrown teeth have problems eating and can lose weight fairly quickly.

 Dr. Nachbar has performed lump removal surgeries on hamsters, and even geckos!
 We also spay and neuter rabbits, for those that were told they got two males and one of them ends up being a female and you don't want a larger rabbit family.

 Here we see many rabbits with chronic teeth problems, this is Cinnamon, one of our patients that came in on a regular basis for us to trim his teeth.

 Dr. Nachbar removed two cysts from a Leopard gecko's eye region in October 2017 and then removed another growth in the same region a few months later.

-Dr. Nachbar also works with wildlife rehabilitators that will bring in injured wildlife that need veterinary treatment.
-The owl pictured came in with a foot wound that didn't allow the owl to close his foot properly, after several months of rehabilitation the Great Horned owl was released back into the wild.
+Dr. Nachbar also works with wildlife rehabilitators with injured wildlife that need veterinary treatment.
+The owl pictured came in with a foot wound that didn't allow the owl to close his foot properly.
+After several months of rehabilitation the Great Horned owl was released back into the wild.